anshuman21111/ant-colony-networks/README.md

 3. An R script to calculate 'Effective information', which descrbes the noisiness of the network There are three other scripts in this folder, which serve as side-utilities.

 This page will be updated with more information, once we publish the work.
-If you ahve any questions, please feel free to reach out to us.
+If you have any questions, please feel free to reach out to us.